Patrice O'Neal: Television

 In late 2000, O'Neal took a position as a writer for WWE after an associate of the company saw him perform.
 A big fan of professional wrestling, he pitched his idea for building a feud over three weeks that culminated in a pay-per-view event, which won him the job.
 He visited Vince McMahon's house, traveled with the organization for one week of live shows on their private jet, and directed some vignettes.
-He was then offered a 13-week contract, but turned it down as he already had plans.
+He was then offered a 13-week contract but turned it down as he already had plans.
 He later said that "it wouldn't have been a dream" if he had kept doing it and that it was enjoyable because "it was short and sweet".
 Later in his career, he also walked away from potential opportunities such as acting roles on Web Junk 20, The Office, and Arrested Development, though he would eventually guest star on the latter two.
 He jokingly described himself as a "professional bridge-burner".

 By 2002, O'Neal had returned to the U.S. after he received an offer to record a half-hour comedy special on Showtime.
 He landed his first of a series of television appearances, beginning with the sketch program The Colin Quinn Show, followed by Tough Crowd with Colin Quinn which he appeared from 2002 until its cancellation in 2004.
 In 2003, he recorded a special for Comedy Central Presents.
 His first television appearance was on The Apollo Comedy Hour.
 From there, he moved on to appearances on Showtime at the Apollo and FNight Videos.
 He appeared in guest-starring roles on MTV's Apartment 2F, Assy McGee, Yes Dear, Arrested Development, Chappelle's Show, and The Office.

 O'Neal was a regular on the Fox series The Jury and starred in the Comedy Central animated program Shorties Watchin' Shorties with Nick Di Paolo.
-He supplied the voice of Harold Jenkins on Noggin's animated program O'Grady High and was featured as Jesus in Denis Leary's Searchlight.
+He supplied the voice of Harold Jenkins on Noggin's animated program O'Grady and was featured as Jesus in Denis Leary's Searchlight.
 In 2005, he filmed a half-hour One Night Stand special for HBO.
 He then became the host of the seasons one and two of Web Junk 20 on VH1, in 2006.
 After two seasons, O'Neal declined to host the third despite an offer that quadrupled his salary.
 He was replaced by Jim Breuer.